How To Download All Attachments In Gmail At Once

 Download All Attachments From Multiple Emails in Gmail

-Maybe you have multiple emails or threads containing the files you want to download.
+Maybe you have multiple messages or threads containing the files you want to download.
 Luckily, you don’t have to find and open each separate message in Gmail to save the attachments.
 Instead, you can use a workaround.

 1. Sign into Gmail and locate the emails with one of the following: